 Measure the amount of time required to make this swing “dt”.

 Post the value as a ratio “dV/dt”.
-The simulator extrapolates this value to span the required voltage swing range in the final model.
+The EDA tool extrapolates this value to span the required voltage swing range in the final model.

 Typ, Min, and Max must all be posted, and are derived at the same extremes as the I-V tables, which are: